The Dance of Life Podcast with Tudor Alexander

 Get an idea of your stomach acid levels.

 Most people have low stomach acid and that affects digestion and predisposes you for overgrowth of bacteria or fungi in the small intestine (SIBO/SIFO, etc.).
-The best way to learn your status is through a Heidelberg stomach acid test, but if you can’t find anyone in your area or it’s too expensive there are other means, although they aren’t as accurate (like the baking soda test) and may be inconclusive.
+The best way to learn your status is through a Heidelberg stomach acid test (see my own sample below), but if you can’t find anyone in your area or it’s too expensive there are other means, although they aren’t as accurate (like the baking soda test) and may be inconclusive.
 There is a theory that blood type associates with stomach acid levels, with A being the weakest and O being the strongest.
 Observe how you react after heavy amounts of protein and fat and notice what foods, if any, cause you upset.

 There is a massive epidemic of misdiagnosed people who are told they have too much acid, and are put on cancer-inducing proton pump inhibitors, when in fact they have low stomach acid.
 The solution if you do have low stomach acid is to supplement betaine HCL as part of your heavy meals.
 Generally doses range around 500-750mg per pill and some may need just one while others may need a few.
 Take betaine HCL after you are done eating, not before.